GLOBAL MARKETS-Stocks slide on Apple's virus warning, euro near three-year low

 Japan's Nikkei lost 1.40%.
 The dollar rose to nearly a three-week high against the euro after Germany's ZEW survey of economic sentiment showed slumping investor confidence in Europe's largest economy.

-The euro was down 0.2% to $1.0812, while the dollar index rose 0.3%.
-The Japanese yen strengthened 0.03% versus the greenback at 109.85 per dollar.
-The ZEW research institute said in its monthly survey that investors' mood deteriorated far more than expected in February on worries the coronavirus would crimp world trade.
+The euro was down 0.41% to $1.079, while the dollar index rose 0.44%.
+The Japanese yen was flat versus the greenback at 109.89 per dollar.
+The ZEW research institute said in its monthly survey that investors' mood deteriorated far more than expected in February on worries over the coronavirus' effect on world trade.

 The survey added to expectations the German economy will lose more momentum in the first half as slumping exports keep manufacturers mired in a recession.
 Safe-haven German 10-year bond yields fell to -0.43% at one point.
 Other 10-year bond yields in Europe fell similarly.

 U.S. Treasury yields also fell.
-The benchmark 10-year note rose 12/32 in price, pushing its yield down to 1.5474%.
-The slide in oil prices was pressured by concerns over the impact on crude demand from the coronavirus outbreak in China and a lack of further action by the Organization of the Petroleum Exporting Countries and allies to support the market.
+The benchmark 10-year note rose 11/32 in price, pushing its yield down to 1.5525%.
+Oil prices slid over the expected impact of the coronavirus on crude demand and a lack of further action by the Organization of the Petroleum Exporting Countries and allies to support the market.

+Crude rebounded on the collapse of Libyan oil output since Jan.
+18 because of a blockade of ports and oilfields.
+Brent crude rose 8 cents to settle at $56.93 a barrel, while U.S. West Texas Intermediate crude settled flat, or unchanged at $52.05 a barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)